Lachy-Dauth/trading/README.md

 # Trading Analysis & CGT Calculator

 A suite of Python tools designed for Australian (ASX) investors to analyze portfolio performance and calculate Capital Gains Tax (CGT) obligations with advanced tax minimization strategies.
+A web-based version of the CGT calculator can be found [here](https://lachy-dauth.github.io/trading/web_calculator/).
 ## Features

 ### 1. Performance Analysis (`analyze_trades.py`)